clulab/processors/README.md

 }
 ```

-(Note that CoreNLP currently does not support chunking and semantic role labeling.)
+(Note that CoreNLP currently does not support semantic role labeling.)
 You can use just a few of these annotators.
 For example, if you need just POS tags, lemmas and named entities, you could use
 the following code: